 Based on these results, further examination was conducted in FY2023 to identify nature-related risks and opportunities.
 During the Locate and Evaluate stages, the NRI Group's relationship of dependence and impact on nature, including geographical information, was investigated in more detail.
 Using tools such as ENCORE, it was found that the NRI Group primarily impacts nature through waste disposal, and greenhouse gas emissions in Data Centers and offices.
 In particular, it was confirmed that the Data Centers are highly dependent on water resources.
 The detailed impact of greenhouse gas emissions is as described in the previously mentioned TCFD scenario analysis.
 Regarding water usage and waste disposal, the amounts are minimal compared with overall regional usage and disposal, and it is currently believed that the NRI Group's operations alone do not significantly alter the state of nature.
-In addition, some of the NRI Group's operation areas, but there has been no immediate impact on these areas due to the Group's operations.
+In addition, some of the NRI Group's operations.
 The impact on nature at these sites will continue to be monitored closely.